nharakh00/BloodPressureRiskFactorsProject/README.md

 ### Insights
 Figure 3 shows that those with borderline high or high cholesterol are at risk or have high blood pressure.
-Very few people with normal cholesterol levels are at risk or have high blood pressure.
+Very few people with desirable cholesterol levels are at risk or have high blood pressure.

 ### Recommendations
 The data shows that high cholesterol levels and blood pressure are closely related.
 Therefore, I suggest that health practitioners closely monitor those with borderline high cholesterol and high cholesterol, as these people are highly likely to attain high blood pressure.